MissingCore/Music/docs/supported-gestures.md

 This involves dragging an item to do some action.
 It's currently present in the following features.

 - **`Now Playing Vinyl`:** You can drag your finger in a circular motion on the vinyl (when enabled) to have it act as a seekbar.
 1 full rotation of the vinyl is equivalent to 24s.
+- **`Nothing-Styled Scrollbar`:** You can drag the scrollbar (currently only available on the Home screens) to quickly scroll through the screen.
+Do note that some content might not be rendered immediately.